pusateri/draft-pusateri-dnsop-update-timeout/README.md

 6.1.
 TIMEOUT-MANAGED EDNS(0) option

-   Initially, not all primary authoritative servers will manage TIMEOUT resource records internally requiring external management of the TIMEOUT records and the resource records they represent.
+   As it cannot be presumed that all primary authoritative servers will manage TIMEOUT resource records internally, an external management of the TIMEOUT records and the resource records they represent might be necessary.
 The client may perform external management of TIMEOUT records it creates through an UPDATE or a third party with appropriate permission may manage the records.
-As an alternative to polling, the server SHOULD send back an acknowledgment in the response to the client if it plans to manage the included TIMEOUT records or it creates it's own TIMEOUT records based on an UPDATE message that didn't include TIMEOUT records.
+In an effort to reduce polling, the server MUST send back an acknowledgment in the response to the client if it plans to manage the included TIMEOUT records or if it creates TIMEOUT records based on an UPDATE message that did not include TIMEOUT records.
 The signaling takes the form of an EDNS(0) [RFC6891] TIMEOUT-MANAGED option in the additional records section of the response to an UPDATE message.

    The EDNS(0) OPTION-CODE TIMEOUT-MANAGED is [TBA].
 The OPTION-LENGTH MUST be zero and OPTION-DATA MUST be empty.